John Kane (artist): Early life

-He was born John Cain to Irish parents in West Calder, Scotland on August 19, 1860.
+He was born John Cain to Irish parents in West Calder, Scotland, on August 19, 1860.
 His father died when he was age 10, leaving behind a widow and 7 children.
 His father was employed as a grave digger in West Calder, it is said that he dug a grave on Friday and filled it on Monday.
 The young Kane quit school to work in the shale mines.
 He actually worked at Youngs Paraffin works and was so struck with the malleability of the hot paraffin moulds that he made a mask of his own face for his mother Biddy.
 Naturally he burned his face, but not too seriously.
 After his mother remarried, he emigrated to the United States at age 19, following his stepfather and older brother Patrick, who had preceded him to America and were working in Braddock, Pennsylvania, just east of Pittsburgh.

 Early career in the United States

-He first worked for the Baltimore & Ohio Railroad at McKeesport as a gandy dancer, one who stamps down stones between the railroad ties.
-Next he worked a stint in the steel industry at the National Tube Company in McKeesport, but soon left for a job in Connellsville, Pennsylvania at the coke ovens of Henry Clay Frick.
+He first worked for the Baltimore and Ohio Railroad in McKeesport, Pennsylvania as a gandy dancer, one who stamps down stones between the railroad ties.
+Next he worked a stint in the steel industry at the National Tube Company in McKeesport, but soon left for a job in Connellsville, Pennsylvania, at the coke ovens of Henry Clay Frick.

 In the mid-1880s Kane moved on to mine coal in Alabama, Tennessee, and Kentucky, but he returned to Western Pennsylvania, where he got other mining jobs, in order to be closer to his family.